 Hotels that have really great bars and restaurants where solo travellers will feel comfortable are The Hoxton, Sofitel Legend The Grand, Volks Hotel, W Hotel and QO Hotel, but I'm sure you could easily find many others.

 Some eateries in Amsterdam are very popular with solo diners, maybe because they offer a canteen style eating or buffet.
 Many of these also happen to be quite healthy options so I hope that ticks two boxers for you.

 SLA is a fantastic place to get salad.
 You can either make your own or choose from their seasonal menu and there are locations all over the city.
 Spirit is a vegetarian and vegan buffet that is very popular with solo diners taking a break from work, or indeed working there for a while.
+(If you are a vegan, you should definitely check out my very comprehensive vegan Amsterdam guide.)
 And at the top of the main public library - more about below! - is a canteen style restaurant where really great food at great value is on offer.

 Other relaxed eateries I think would be great for a solo traveller are Dignita Hoftuin which is close to Hortus Botanicus (which is also a great spot to wander around if you like plants), Beter en Leuk for a vegan brunch, and CT Coffee & Coconuts in De Pijp is great for any meal of the day (but will be quieter in the evening than mornings as it's a popular brunch spot).
 Here are some other great brunch places in Amsterdam you may want to check out.

 Another place you should think about going is the indoor food market at Foodhallen as there you can sample lots of different Dutch and international dishes.
 It's quite a popular spot so actually not being in a big group is a definite advantage if you want to sit down while eating!